[TOC]

 Suggestions to Improve Data Extraction:

-script.
-He also mentioned changing the preset in the config.json file in LM Studio, to craft prompts that can help recheck information, which could address the less than optimal data extraction experienced by@wildcat_aurora
+@heliosprime_3194suggested using a more advanced embedding model and modifying the chunk file sizes in thestudy.pyscript.
+He also mentioned changing the preset in the config.json file in LM Studio, to craft prompts that can help recheck information, which could address the less than optimal data extraction experienced by@wildcat_aurora.

 ā· #š-hardware-discussion (50 messagesš„):